benmvp/slides/md/2016-es6-developer-week.md

 - He reportedly developed it in 10 days
   * I find that hard to believe
   * But when you look at some of JavaScript's quirks maybe he really did?
+  * Turns out he did a lot of planning before the 10 days of **implementation**
 - Originally named Mocha (chosen by Netscape founder Marc Andressen)
-- Renamed to LiveScript 4 months later
+- In September 1995, shipped in beta version of Netscape Navigator 2.0 & renamed to LiveScript
-- In December 1995, Netscape renamed it to JavaScript because Java was popular at the time
+- In December 1995, Netscape renamed it to JavaScript (with NN 2.0b3) because Java was popular at the time

 /////